 Why are there ants in my car?

 Ants move into your car to search for one thing— food!
-Discovering a trail of ants in your car can evoke alarm and panic.
-But it is important to note that it is highly improbable ants are entering your vehicle with intentions of moving in.
-Instead of looking for a new habitat, ants are simply searching for one thing, and one thing only…and that’s food.
+Discovering a trail of ants in your car can immediately evoke alarm and panic.
+But it is important to note that it is highly improbable ants are entering your vehicle with intentions of moving in permanently.
+Instead of looking for a new habitat, ants are simply searching for one thing and one thing only…and that’s food.

-If you spot ants within your vehicle, there are two possibilities— 1) the worker ants are sent in to search for food, or 2) the food source has been discovered and the worker ants are bringing it back to their colony.
+2) the food source has been discovered and the worker ants are bringing it back to their colony

 If there is not a food source in your car, it is likely the ants will move out because their search was unsuccessful.
 However, if a food source is discovered, different tactics need to be taken.
 Simply removing the food source may be difficult.

 What type of ants are in my car?